I’ve been researching the warmest wool products available. Here’s what I discovered:

 Yaks are primarily raised by nomadic Tibetan and Mongolian families.
 Their wool is combed once per year in the springtime.

-According to Kora (a yak performance wear company) the wool is 40% warmer merino wool.
+According to Kora (a yak performance wear company), the wool is 40% warmer than merino wool.
 It has 66% greater air permeability and 17% greater water vapor permeability (tested with ASTM D1518, ASTM D737, ASTM E96).

 Yak Wool Summary